Managerial economics: Analytical Methods used in Managerial Economics

-In economics, margin is the change in revenue and cost by producing one extra unit of output.
-Both the marginal cost and marginal revenue are extremely important in marginal economics as profit of a firm is maximized when the marginal cost is equal to the marginal revenue.
-Managers can make business decisions on the output level based on the analysis, in order to maximize profit of the firm.
+In economics, marginal refers to the change in revenue and cost by producing one extra unit of output.
+Both the marginal cost and marginal revenue are extremely important in economics as a firm's profit is maximized when the marginal cost is equal to the marginal revenue.
+Managers can make business decisions on the output level based on this analysis in order to maximize the profit of the firm.